Chester Mason

-Chester Chet Mason (born April 25, 1981) is an American professional basketball player.
+Chester Chet Mason (born April 25, 1981) is an American former professional basketball player.
 He is a 1,93 (6 ft 4in) tall guard who last played for BC Novosibirsk of the Russian Basketball Super League.

-Mason was named the Adriatic League MVP in the 2009–10 season, while he was playing for Široki averaging 19.96 index points per game.
+Mason was named the Adriatic League MVP in the 2009–10 season, while he was playing for Široki averaging 19.9 points per game.

+College

-Mason made 117 career starts for the RedHawks under Coach Charlie Coles, the program’s second-most all-time.
+Mason made 117 career starts for the Miami RedHawks under Coach Charlie Coles, the program’s second-most all-time.
 He and Ron Harper are the program’s only players to compile over 1,200 points, 800 rebounds, 300 assists and 150 steals in a career.
 Mason’s 806 career rebounds rank first among Miami’s guards.
 Mason was named the MAC Defensive Player of the Year and the RedHawks’ Male Co-Athlete of the Year in 2005.
 He was a first-team All-MAC selection that season when he led Miami to a regular-season league title and NIT berth.